netbek/dw-analytics/docs/01-install.md

     Wait for the container statuses to change to started and healthy.
 If you prefer to run the containers in the foreground, then omit the `-d` option.

-6. Run the provision script to configure Prefect:
+5. Run the provision script to configure Prefect:

     ```shell
     ./scripts/cli.sh prefect provision dev
     ```

-## Optional extras
+## Development: Optional extras

 ### VS Code